Automate4U Logo

 Capture the request

-AI handles the first conversation across voice, chat, email, or form intake and collects part numbers, quantities, urgency, account context, and missing details.
+AI handles the first conversation across voice, chat, email, or form intake and collects part numbers, quantities, drawings or specs, urgency, account context, and missing details.

 02